What Damages Are Recoverable in My Injury Case?

 People are often confused by the terms special damages and general damages.
 Special damages are economic losses, as they involve compensation for out-of-pocket costs directly attributed to an accident.
 General damages are noneconomic losses, or damages that have no evidence of a specific dollar figure.

 Damage Awards Often Separate the Good From the Great

 Many “injury lawyers” are capable of showing a defendant is responsible for their client’s injury or death.
 Few injury attorneys, however, are capable of driving value and proving high damages.
 It’s important that you work with an experienced trial lawyer with an in-depth understanding of injury damage valuation in Ohio.
 Rittgers & Rittgers has a strong record of success proven by verdicts and settlements.

-To see some of the representative cases and damage awards/settlements won by Rittgers & Rittgers, visit our Sample Cases page.
+To see some of the representative cases and damage awards/settlements won by Rittgers & Rittgers, visit our case results page.